 Inventory, 40 lbs : 0

-Winter squash is an excellent source of vitamin A and offers a good source of vitamin C, calcium, fiber, and potassium, plus notable amounts of protein and carbohydrates.
-About 50 calories are in four ounces of baked squash.
+Turban squash is an excellent source of vitamin A and is a good source of vitamin C, calcium, fiber, potassium, and beta-carotene.

 Recipes that include Turban Squash.
 One is easiest, three is harder.

 |Sports-Glutton||Smoked and Spicy Stuffed Turks Turban Squash|

 |Desert Candy||Nutty Pumpkin Dip|

 People have shared Turban Squash using the Specialty Produce app for iPhone and Android.